tensorflow/tfjs-converter/README.md

 ##### Converting tfjs_layers_model to tfjs_graph_model

-Converting a tfjs_layers_model to a tfjs_graph_model can usually often lead to faster speed of inference in the browser and Node.js, thanks to the graph optimization that goes into generating the tfjs_graph_models.
+Converting a tfjs_layers_model to a tfjs_graph_model can usually often leads to faster speed of inference in the browser and Node.js, thanks to the graph optimization that goes into generating the tfjs_graph_models.
 For more details, refer to